Amrita Sher-Gil: Early life and education

 Her family faced financial problems in Hungary.
-In 1921, her family moved to Summer Hill, Shimla, India, and Sher-Gil soon began learning piano and violin.
-By age nine she, along with her younger sister Indira, was giving concerts and acting in plays at Shimla's Gaiety Theatre at Mall Road, Shimla.
+In 1921, her family moved to Summer Hill in Shimla, India, and Sher-Gil soon began learning piano and violin.
+By age nine she, along with her younger sister Indira, was giving concerts and acting in plays at Shimla's Gaiety Theatre.
 Though she had already been painting since the age of five, she started studying painting formally at age eight.
 Sher-Gil received formal lessons in art from Major Whitmarsh, who was later replaced by Hal Bevan-Petman.
 In Shimla, Sher-Gil lived a relatively privileged lifestyle.
 As a child, she was expelled from her Catholic school Convent of Jesus and Mary for declaring herself an atheist.

 In 1923, Marie came to know an Italian sculptor, who was living in Shimla at the time.
 In 1924, when he returned to Italy, she too moved there, along with Amrita, and got her enrolled at Santa Annunziata, an art school in Florence.
 Though Amrita did not stay at this school for long and returned to India in 1924, it was here that she was exposed to works of Italian masters.

 At sixteen, Sher-Gil sailed to Europe with her mother to train as a painter in Paris, first at the Académie de la Grande Chaumière under Pierre Vaillent and Lucien Simon (where she met Boris Taslitzky) and later at the École des Beaux-Arts (1930–1934).
 She drew inspiration from European painters such as Paul Cézanne, Paul Gauguin and Amedeo Modigliani, while working under the influence of her teacher Lucien Simon and through the company of artist friends and lovers like Taslitzky.
 While in Paris, she is said to have painted with a conviction and maturity rarely seen in a 16-year old.